Editor-in-Chief

 Advisory Editors: Xiao Ouyang (Wuhan University, China), Tiziana Andina, (Università di Torino, Italy)

-Mail to: ouyang.xiao@whu.edu.cn and redazionerivistadiestetica@gmail.com
+Mail to: ouyang.xiao@whu.edu.cn and redazionerivistadiestetica@

 Deadline for submission: 28 February 2021